-As at March 31, As at December 31,
+December 31 December 31

 2022 2021

 US\$000 US\$000

-Current demand deposit accounts 56,911 64,185
+Current demand deposit accounts 66,886 64,185

-Cash and cash equivalents considered for the statement of cash flows 56,911 64,185
+Cash and cash equivalents considered for the statement of cash flows 66,886 64,185

 The fair value of cash and cash equivalents approximates their book value.
 The Company does not have undrawn borrowing facilities available in the future for operating activities or capital commitments.